Members' Research Service By / June 9, 2023

 © IVASHstudio / Adobe Stock

-Stakeholders’ views on the proposed text are mixed.
-Non-governmental organisations are pushing for more ambition, for instance on chemical mixtures, pesticides, deadlines, and producers’ responsibility for covering monitoring costs.
+Stakeholders expressed mixed views on the proposal.
+Non-governmental organisations have been pushing for more ambition, for instance on chemical mixtures, pesticides, deadlines, and producers’ responsibility for covering monitoring costs.
 Industry representatives have meanwhile expressed some concerns, notably about the achievability and scientific grounding of certain new standards.

 Proposal for a directive of the European Parliament and the Council amending Directive 2000/60/EC establishing a framework for Community action in the field of water policy, Directive 2006/118/EC on the protection of groundwater against pollution and deterioration and Directive 2008/105/EC on environmental quality standards in the field of water policy